mickg77/bookings_week_by_week/README.md

     -----------------------------------------------------------------

-added login security before booking a table
+adding the amendment of a record